BatedUrGonnaDie/SpeedRunRacing/README.md

 4. `yarn install`
 5. `rake db:setup`
 6. (Optional) `rake sync_srdc` to retrieve all games and categores from speedrun.com
+7. `rails s` in one terminal, and then `rake jobs:work` in a separate terminal

 # Goals